Den-en-toshi Line: Development of the line

 In 2000, Tama Den-En-Toshi Line as depicted today was created by merging the Shin-Tamagawa Line and the section of the Ōimachi Line west of Futako-Tamagawa.
-Trains through servicing into the Tokyo Metro Hanzōmon Line was extended beyond Suitengūmae into Isesaki Line and Nikkō Line of Tobu Railway on March 19, 2003.
+Trains through servicing into the Tokyo Metro Hanzōmon Line was extended beyond Suitengūmae into Isesaki Line and Nikkō Line of Tobu Railway on 19 March 2003.

 Tokyu has expanded the line to four tracks from Futako-Tamagawa to Mizonokuchi; most trains of the Ōimachi line run through this section to Mizonokuchi, with some local trains making the intermediate stops.
 This service began in June 2009, postponed from fiscal 2007. Ōimachi line trains, which are 5- or 7-car sets, will then run between Ōimachi and Mizonokuchi.

-Future developments
+Accidents and incidents

-Platform edge doors are scheduled to be installed at all stations on the line by 2020.
+On 5 October 2025, around 11:00 p.m, the rear car of an out-of-service Tokyu 5000 series (set 5101) was struck by an oncoming Shibuya-bound Tokyu 2020 series train (set 2035) as it was entering a layover track.
+The impact caused the out-of-service train to derail.
+It was hosting a trainee driver under instruction and had reportedly stopped slightly ahead of its designated position, leaving part of the train protruding onto the active track.
+The collision caused visible damages but no serious injuries were reported among the 149 passengers on board the moving train or among the crew on the stationary train.
+Following the collision, the operator disclosed that a "signal-setting error" had persisted for years since maintenance works were carried out in 2015.
+Following the collision, normal services on the Den-en-toshi Line were partially suspended for a few days, with nearby lines such as the Ōimachi Line and the Tokyo Metro Hanzōmon Line also experiencing service suspensions and disruptions.
+This was caused by the collided trains blocking the trains in train depot from exiting.
+Tokyu Railways deployed maintenance crews to remove the derailed 5000 series car and to inspect track and signal equipment near Kajigaya Station.
+To prevent similar accidents, Tokyu Railways inspected 33 other stations with similar track layout.

 Operation

 Nearly all trains on the Den-en-toshi Line are operated through to/from the Tokyo Metro Hanzomon Line using Tokyu, Tokyo Metro, and Tobu Railway 10-car EMUs.
 Around half of them continue beyond Oshiage, the terminus of the Hanzomon Line, to the Tobu Skytree Line (Kita-Koshigaya Station, Kita-Kasukabe Station and Tōbu-Dōbutsu-Kōen Station), Tobu Isesaki Line (Kuki Station), and Tōbu Nikkō Line (Minami-Kurihashi Station).
 At rush hour, an inbound train arrives as frequently as every 2 minutes 10 seconds.